-This element does not apply to my project because: Other Reason / Additional Comments: If it does apply, describe the steps you will take and select the e BMPs you will use: other materials that have the potential to pose a threat to tained, and protected from vandalism.
-All such products Concrete handling shall follow BMP C151.
-Check the BMPs you will use: C151 Concrete Handling C152 Sawcutting and Surfacing Pollution Prevention C153 Material Delivery, Storage, and Containment C154 Concrete Washout Area
+ollu ne goal of this element is to design, install, implement and maintain ollutants from material storage areas, fuel handling, equipment clea nis e nis element does not apply to my project because: Other Reason / Additional Comments: If it g If it does apply, describe the steps you will take and select the BMPs you w II use: Addi Any and all pollutants, chemicals, liquid products and other materials human health or the environment will be covered, contained, and proshall be kept under cover in a secure location on-site.
+Concrete handledditional Comments: otected from vandalism.
+All such products Chec Check the BMPs you will use: / ✓ C151 Concrete Handling C152 Sawcutting and Surfacing Pollution Prevention 1 C153 Material Delivery, Storage, and Containment C154 Concrete Washout Area

-Element 10: Control De-watering

-The goal of this element is to handle turbid or contaminated dewatering water separately from stormwater.
-This element does not apply to my project because: No dewatering of the site is anticipated.
-Other Reason / Additional Comments: If it does apply describe the stars you will take and select the DMDs you will you If it does apply, describe the steps you will take and select the BMPs you will use: Additional Comments:
+Element 10: Control De-watering The goal of this element is to handle turbid or contaminated dewatering water separately from stormwater.
+This element does not apply to my project because: ✓ No dewatering of the site is anticipated.
+Other Reason / Additional Comments: If it does apply describe the stars you will take and select the PMDs you will use: If it does apply, describe the steps you will take and select the BMPs you will use: Additional Comments: Check the BMPs you will use: